 The Cruise phase is where the diet moves to a mix of high-protein foods and the approved list of vegetables.

-There is a protein-only day once a week.
+There is a protein-only day once a week which is one of the key elements of the diet so that weight maintenance is retained.
 Regular exercise must be followed to encourage fat burning.

 The diet is easy to follow and there is no food weighing or calorie counting which is a plus for many dieters.
 In the first two weeks of this diet, there is no restriction on how much is eaten but it must be low-salt, low-fat and high-protein.